rafael/challenge-cloudapi/README.md

 - Summary of set up
   - Run `npm install`
   - Set up the environments variables.
-(Should create .env file in project root)

 ## 🎓 How to use?